How to use stainless steel pans – FAQ

 - For optimal results, we recommend using a generous amount of oil or butter when cooking with an uncoated frying pan.
-Our All Steel pure pans feature a unique engraved pattern that helps spread the cooking oil or butter evenly.
+Our All Steel pure and Norden uncoated steel pans feature a unique engraved pattern that helps spread the cooking oil or butter evenly.
 Talk about taking the chore out of cooking!

 How do I properly heat an uncoated stainless steel pan?

 - First, let the uncoated stainless steel pan heat up for a while.
 Adding the oil or butter to the pan too soon or overheating the pan will cause the food to stick.

 - Here’s how you know whether the pan is hot enough: add a few drops of water to the pan.
 If the water evaporates immediately, the pan is not hot enough.
 If the water breaks into several small beads, the pan is too hot.
 The temperature is perfect when the water droplets form a single ball rolling around the pan.
 Remove excess water and only then add cooking oil.